cudeso/misp2sentinel/README.md

 ### Error: Unable to process indicator.
 Invalid indicator type or invalid valid_until date.

 If the error is followed with the message `Ignoring non STIX pattern type yara` then this means that there’s an indicator type that’s not accepted by Sentinel, in this case **yara**.

+### Which URLs should I whitelist?

+The MISP2Sentinel requires access to a number of web resources.

+- MISP
+  - HTTPS access to your MISP server, either via localhost (127.0.0.1) or from remote
+- HTTPS access to these Azure resources
+  - sentinelus.azure-api.net
+  - login.microsoftonline.com
+  - graph.microsoft.com/.default
+  - management.azure.com

 ## Additional documentation